 Adding items to your shopping cart and placing an order is only an intent to purchase.
-We will not charge you for anything until we can ship the products you ordered.
+We will not charge you for anything until we can ship the products you ordered (if paying by credit card.
+PayPal is a prepayment method.)
 We will do everything we can to fill your order in a timely manner.
 You can cancel your order at any time prior to shipment.

 This stocked product is available to order plus backorders are allowed.